tw-mosip/inji-web/inji-web/docs/InjiWeb_Sequence.md

 - Users can select an Issuer from the list of trusted issuers
 - On Clicking the issuer, user will be redirected to credential Types, where user will be displayed with list of credentials supported by the selected issuer.
+- Credential Types of the issuers are sourced from the issuers wellknown **"/.well-known/openid-credential-issuer"**
 - Users can choose a credential type from the available options provided by the issuers.